YEOWEIHNGWHYELAB/DistributedCloudStorage/README.md

 3. Support for intelligent platform selection for a given file, for example, small files should be uploaded to GitHub, Google Drive and videos should be uploaded to YouTube.
 Moreover, you should distribute the files to be uploaded evenly across all platforms.
 This is to ensure that you can maximize the storage space of all platforms given their daily upload limits.
 Files should also be upload to the most readily available platforms to prevent failure of retrieving files when needed.

 4. Support for admin panel to manage the users in our system as well as to throttle users that abuse the system and to reduce our SMCOverlord server overload.

+5. SMCOverlord API to allow developers to integrate our service to their application.
+You could use SMCOverlord to control your social media account and cloud storage or to use SMCOVerlord as a persistent storage medium.
+Again use it at your own risk as we do not guarantee the permanency of the files stored in our application.

 ## WARNING